 A virtual Chinese phone number could be useful for accessing many Chinese services, such as registering for famous portals such as Baidu, Taobao or QQ, or getting access to different useful academic sites for your Chinese-themed thesis.

 In this section, I’ll list a few services that may work for you and allow you to receive text messages in China.
-Unfortunately, the ability to receive text messages (and above all to receive them from China) is not yet an extremely widespread service worldwide, but unlike a few years ago, now we can rely on different online sites and agencies.
+Unfortunately, the ability to receive text messages (and above all to receive them from China) is not yet an extremely widespread service.

 SMS-Man is a premium platform to receive activation codes for multiple services and apps.
 SMS-man offers virtual phones from more than 350 countries including China.
 Also offers the possibility to rent virtual phone numbers from certain countries.